HOTWIRE PUBLIC RELATIONS LIMITED

 If your personal details change you may update them by contacting Us using the contact details below.
 If you have any questions about how We use data collected which relates to you, please contact Us by sending a request by email to the contact details below.

-We will endeavour to update your personal data within seven (7) working days of any new or updated personal data being provided to Us, in order to ensure that the personal data We hold about you is as accurate and up to date as possible.
+We will endeavor to update your personal data within seven (7) working days of any new or updated personal data being provided to Us, in order to ensure that the personal data We hold about you is as accurate and up to date as possible.

 How long we keep your personal data

 The time periods for which we retain your personal data is dependent upon the purposes for which we use it.
 We will retain it for as long as you are a registered subscriber or user of our services or for as long as we have another business purpose to do so.
 Thereafter, for no longer than is required or permitted by law, by our Retention Policy, reasonably necessary for internal reporting and reconciliation purposes, or to provide you with feedback or information you might request.

 Where we store your personal data